 5 Easy Tips to Fit in More Fiber to Your Diet

-After being acquainted with the plethora of health benefits a fiber rich diet offers, you must be wondering about the next steps, i.e. how can you increase the intake of fiber in your diet?
-By some easy modifications to your diet, you can get the wholesome nutritional benefits of fiber.
+After being acquainted with the plethora of health benefits a fiber-rich diet offers, you must be wondering about the next steps, i.e. how can you increase the intake of fiber in your diet?
+With some easy modifications to your diet, you can get the wholesome nutritional benefits of fiber.

 To make sure that you get your fill of fiber, try these simple tips and suggestions:

 Increase fiber intake gradually to avoid gastrointestinal problems

 Know the Top Ten Whole Grain Fiber Foods

 To get a boost of fiber for the day, add high-fiber cereals, such as bran, oatmeal, and other whole-grain cereals to your breakfast routine.
 Carefully choose just the whole grain cereals of the options available in the market; some cereals may have little whole grain while others may be loaded with sugar.
 For a greater fiber punch, you may also top fiber-rich cereals with almonds (or other nuts) and fruits like apples, oranges, berries, or bananas.